HeavyMedl/lists/README.md

 <a name='concatMap'/>
 ### concatMap : [x]|str -> f -> [x]|str
 ------
-**Description**: Array of Variables or String returned by mapping a Function over an Array of Variables or String and flattening the result.
+**Description**: Array of Variables or a String returned by mapping a Function over an Array of Variables or a String and flattening the result.

 **Signature Definition**: Give arg 1 an Array of Variables or a String.
-Give arg 2 a Function that produces an Array of Variables or String.
+Give arg 2 a Function that produces an Array of Variables or a String.
 Get an Array of Variables or a String.

 **Example Usage**: